How To Achieve An Accounts Payable Paperless Workflow

-Some solutions recognize types of documents and index data based on user input during the capture process.
+Some solutions recognise types of documents and index data based on user input during the capture process.
 Though this may not save you a lot of time in the end, it certainly helps in converting your paper-based process to a paperless workflow.

-Other solutions recognize document types and index data with little to no input from users which can save massive amounts of time for your AP department.
+Other solutions recognise document types and index data with little to no input from users which can save massive amounts of time for your AP department.
 While this solution alone could integrate directly into your ERP and your current accounting software, there’s another important piece of the automation puzzle.

 Document Management Software